 Listed below are lead generation strategies every recruiter must use:

 - Build relationships with firms and get on PSLs: To become a preferred supplier, demonstrate to your client that you can find and recruit the people they need, in the right time frame.
 Research your contacts and find out what makes them tick.
 Have a look at their Facebook page.
 Have they posted anything on Twitter?
 Note what they’re struggling with and explain how you can solve their biggest pain points.
 Be persistent but don’t be pushy.

 - Advertise your recruitment agency online: This one’s pretty self-explanatory.
 Make sure you have a Google presence with a website set up.
 Optimize your website using SEO strategies (search engine optimization) and PPC (pay-per-click advertising).
 Set up a blog and use it often, as this is the single most important factor in determining where you rank on Google.

 - Make effective use of social media: By using social media effectively, you can build lasting relationships with employers that go far beyond filling the odd vacancy.
-Make sure to find out where your audience is, for instance, if your audience mostly hangs out on LinkedIn, then there is little use concentrating your social media efforts on Twitter.
+Make sure to find out where your audience is, for instance, if your audience mostly hangs out on LinkedIn, then there is little use in concentrating your social media efforts on Twitter.

 Case study: Robert Walters Group

 Recruiting agency Robert Walters Group was called upon by the global sports and entertainment agency Wasserman Media Group.
 Wasserman was experiencing a high level of organic growth, and as a result, ramped up their recruiting efforts to meet the demands of this growth.

 Robert Walters focused their recruitment strategy on building a strong B2B relationship with Wasserman, to understand their needs and requirements.
 Walters could then make specific investments based on these needs, successfully delivering the right candidates, making themselves a preferred supplier for Wasserman.